-0.1.19 excludes read bases with low quality.
-As a reminder, the expected results files are fetched with the copy\snppipeline\data.py script.

-• Removed the "<unknown description>" from the snp matrix fasta file.
+- 0.1.19 excludes read bases with low quality.
+As a reminder, the expected results files are fetched with the copy_snppipeline_data.py script. - Removed the "<unknown description>" from the snp matrix fasta file.

-Note the loss of backward compatibility for existing workflows using prepReference.sh, alignSampleToReference.sh, prepSamples.sh, create\snp\matrix.py
+Note the loss of backward compatibilty for existing workflows using prepReference.sh, alignSampleToReference.sh, prepSamples.sh, create_snp_matrix.py

-- Split the create\snp\matrix script into 4 smaller scripts to simplify the code and improve performance when processing many samples in parallel.
+- Split the create_snp_matrix script into 4 smaller scripts to simplify the code and improve performance when processing many samples in parallel.
 Refer to the Usage section for the revised step-by-step usage instructions.
 The rewritten python scripts emit their version number, arguments, run timestamps, and other diagnostic information to stdout. - Changed the default name of the reads.pileup file to reads.snp.pileup.
-You can override this on the command line of the create\snp\pileup.py script. - Added the referenceSNP.fasta file to the supplied lambda virus expected results data set. - Updated the usage instructions, illustrating how to download the Agona samples from NCBI and how to run the SNP Pipeline on the Agona data set. - Updated the supplied expected result files for the Agona data set.
-Note that due to the large file sizes, the Agona expected results data set does not contain all the intermediate output files. - Improved the online help (usage) for all scripts. - The copy\snppipeline\data.py script handles existing destination directories more sensibly now.
+You can override this on the command line of the create_snp_pileup.py script. - Added the referenceSNP.fasta file to the supplied lambda virus expected results data set. - Updated the usage instructions, illustrating how to download the Agona samples from NCBI and how to run the SNP Pipeline on the Agona data set. - Updated the supplied expected result files for the Agona data set.
+Note that due to the large file sizes, the Agona expected results data set does not contain all the intermediate output files. - Improved the online help (usage) for all scripts. - The copy_snppipeline_data.py script handles existing destination directories more sensibly now.
 The example data is copied into the destination directory if the directory already exists.
 Otherwise the destination directory is created and the example data files are copied there. - Changed the alignSampleToReference.sh script to specify the number of CPU cores with the -p flag, rather than a positional argument.
 By default, all CPU cores are utilized during the alignment. - Changed the shell scripts (prepReference.sh, alignSampleToReference.sh, prepSamples.sh) to expect the full file name of the reference including the fasta extension, if any. - Changed the shell scripts (prepReference.sh, alignSampleToReference.sh, prepSamples.sh) to skip processing steps when result files already exist and are newer than the input files.
 If you modify an upstream file, any dependent downstream files will be rebuilt.
-You can force processing regardless of file timestamps with the -f option. - Changed the name of the sorted bam file to reads.sorted.bam. - Changed the general-case usage instructions to handle a variety of fastq file extensions (\.fastq\ and \.fq\).
+You can force processing regardless of file timestamps with the -f option. - Changed the name of the sorted bam file to reads.sorted.bam. - Changed the general-case usage instructions to handle a variety of fastq file extensions (.fastq and .fq).